ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

 ```python
 waitress-serve --listen=0.0.0.0:9696 WS_train:app
 ```
-Now the Flask application is running, you can make HTTP requests to port 9696 running the file ```WS_predict.py``` where the consumer whose carhacteristics were defined above.
+Now the Flask application is running, you can make HTTP requests to port 9696 running the file ```WS_predict.py``` where the consumer whose characteristics were defined above.
 Namely, you should run:

 ```python
 pipenv WS_predict.py